 CACH LLC appears to have a two-sided debt collection model.
 We will go into both of those in detail.

 This is the legal route.
-CACH LLC appears to have legal entities that it partners with within different states to sue consumers for unpaid debt.
+CACH LLC appears to have legal entities that it partners with in different states to sue consumers for unpaid debt.
 It’s unclear what percentage of the debt is issued on, but we see that it is a lot.

 Fresh View or Fresh Start appears to be non-litigious collection agencies that work under the CACH LLC portfolio.
 If you are working with Fresh View or Fresh Start, the odds are good that there’s an opportunity to settle for a better percentage versus the attorney collection side.